Skip to main content

 SLA: Assisting student loan borrowers in Washington

-The Student Loan Advocate collaborates with other state agencies to support current and future student loan borrowers in Washington State by:
+The Office of Student Loan Advocacy (SLA) works with other state agencies to support current and future student loan borrowers in Washington State by:

-• Providing borrowers information and resources about student loans.
+• Sharing helpful information and resources about student loans.

-• Educating the public about the rights and responsibilities of student loan borrowers.
+• Educating the public about borrowers’ rights and responsibilities

 Upcoming Webinars